 Climate change is no longer a distant threat; it's a reality we're grappling with today.
 As we confront this challenge, it's clear that every corner of our society has a part to play in the solution, including the telecommunications industry.
-Our spotlight is on our home here in Harris County which recently rolled out a bold plan to cut greenhouse gas emissions from their operations by 40% within the decade.
-This move underscores our County Leaders dedication to sustainability and sets a precedent for other regions.
+Our spotlight is on our home here in Harris County which recently rolled out a bold plan to cut greenhouse gas emissions from its operations by 40% within the decade.
+This move underscores our county leaders' dedication to sustainability and sets a precedent for other regions.
 We at Phonoscope Fiber are equally committed to sustainability, demonstrated by our 100% fiber-optic network, helping curb greenhouse gas emissions.
 Let's unpack the details of Harris County's Climate Action Plan and explore how fiber-optic networks pave the way to a greener, more sustainable future.

 Harris County's Climate Action Plan

 Harris County is not just talking about sustainability; it's taking action.
 County leaders have prioritized their commitment to the environment by adopting a comprehensive Climate Action Plan.
 The goal?
 A significant 40% reduction in greenhouse gas emissions from county operations by 2030.